wazuh/wazuh-documentation/source/cloud-service/your-environment/technical-faq.rst

 Do I have access to Wazuh API?
 ------------------------------

 You have access to the Dev tools through your WUI where you can use the API.
-Wazuh API is not exposed, but you may contact us through the **Help** section to allow Wazuh API access from an specific IP.
+Wazuh API is not exposed, but you may contact us through the **Help** section to allow Wazuh API access from a specific IP.

 Do I have access to Elasticsearch API?